-While both parents are financially responsible for their child, only one parent typically pays for Child Support.
-Usually the parent with primary physical custody directly spends money on their child while the parent with less parenting time makes the payments to help support the child.
+While both parents are financially responsible for their child, only one parent typically pays Child Support.
+Usually, the parent with primary physical custody directly spends money on their child, while the parent with less parenting time makes the payments to help support the child.
 Again, consulting with a divorce attorney and child support attorney will help determine where your family fits.

-Generally, a parent can ask for Child Support when the two parents don’t live together.
+Generally, a parent can ask for child support when the two parents don’t live together.
 The parent with sole physical custody usually receives payments from the other parent.
-It is also possible for another person to receive payments for the child, such as a grandparent who may be taking care of them.
+However, it is also possible for another person to receive payments for the child, such as a grandparent who may be taking care of them.

 How is Child Support Calculated in Minnesota?

 The guidelines are based primarily on the number of children who need support and the income of both parents.
-Within those parameters, however, there is some flexibility to account for the child’s reasonable needs, the paying parent’s ability to provide support, and for particular custody arrangements.
+Within those parameters, however, there is some flexibility to account for the child’s reasonable needs, the paying parent’s ability to provide support, and particular custody arrangements.
 There are many variations of MN child support, so it’s especially important to consult with a family law attorney, a child support attorney, and/or a divorce attorney.